Craniosacral Therapy and Recovery from Surgery and Anaesthetic

 Maintaining communication with the primary care services available (eg Doctor or Surgical Consultant) is obviously the priority for the client to ensure safety from a medical perspective and there are many vital ways that rehabilitation is supported in this way.
 The support I offer to clients is ‘complementary to‘ not ‘instead of‘ medical care.
 Anyone who has had surgery or anaesthetic needs to speak with their primary care contact in the first instance and particularly if they have any concerns about their health.

 Steve Bonnelucq-Lane is a Craniosacral and Trauma Therapist.
 Based in the UK, Steve practices in East Sussex and West Sussex from clinics in Brighton, Haywards Heath and Lewes.
-Steve also teaches Craniosacral Therapy internationally and offers supervision and post graduate workshops to qualified practitioners.
+Steve also teaches Craniosacral Therapy and offers post graduate workshops to qualified practitioners.